 The crop progression research programme is targeted at areas where we believe there is the greatest potential for development.

-In 2016 we instigated a programme focussed on closing the yield gap between the commercial crop and the variety trials.
+The programme focusses on closing the yield gap between the commercial crop and the variety trials.
 Whilst improved genetics have had high impact there is a need to strengthen our understanding in other key areas such as:

 - soil management

 - how the crop is influenced by environmental relationships; water, nutrients, soil and temperature.

 It is well known that there is a direct relationship between radiation interception and sugar yield so the key to producing a high yield crop is early canopy closure which enables the crop to utilise the higher levels of solar radiation received in June and July.